pawelsakowski/AF-RCPP/README.md

-# AF-RCPP-2024-2025
+# AF-RCPP

-This repository contains materials to the "Applied Finance" course at the University of Warsaw, Faculty of Economic Sciences in academic year 2024/2025.
+This repository contains materials to the "Applied Finance" course at the University of Warsaw, Faculty of Economic Sciences.
 Materials refer to the part "Path dependent option pricing with Monte Carlo simulations and Rcpp package".

 The aim of this short course is to provide techniques of incorporating `c++` code into `R` environment.
 Three techniques will be discussed: